Geothermal HVAC Feasibility: ROI Guide

 Feasibility Assessment:

-5. Cost analysis: Complete project cost estimation
+- Cost analysis: Full project cost with no surprises

 Design Considerations: